nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

-# Data Transfer To/ From NERC VM
+# Data Transfer To/From NERC VM

 ## Using Globus